TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 This allows you to quickly resolve and fix any problem.

 I hope you find this information useful and will use it in case of any AX2009, AX2012, Dynamics 365FO performance troubleshooting.
-As always, in case any problem, suggestion or  improvement, do not hesitate to contact me, I will be happy to discuss it.
+As always, in case of any problem, suggestion or  improvement, do not hesitate to contact me, I will be happy to discuss it.